 by Barbara Rocha

-Think of it: people would rather die than speak in public.
-In fact, some briefly toy with the idea of an accident or illness just serious enough to get out of a speaking assignment.
+Really?
+People would rather die than speak in public?
+In fact, some toy with the idea of an accident or illness just serious enough to get out of a speaking assignment.
 I’ve had people in class who have told me they were less nervous on the battlefield than they were speaking.

 That’s scary.
+And sad.
 Why?
-Because the fear of public speaking is actually a choice for most people – an unconscious choice, but a choice, nonetheless.
-We choose to be afraid by default.
+Because the fear is actually a choice for most people – an unconscious choice, but a choice, nonetheless.
+A choice by default.

 People don’t do it because they don’t know it’s possible.
 They assume nervousness is necessary and they just have to tough it out.

-Here are two reasons why people say it’s necessary in order to be good:
+Here are two reasons why people say it’s necessary to be nervous in order to be good:

 Remember, being nervous is only the default position; you don’t have to go with the default setting.
-Instead, you can program yourself to think about your ideas and how they affect the audience.
+Instead, you can choose to think about your ideas and how they will affect your audience.